DallanQ/lotr_journeys_in_middle_earth/Manual.md

 In the app, the portion of the map that is shrouded in fog indicates the locations where tiles will be placed.
 This informs players where the map expands so they can better set up their play area.

-> a graphic representation of a fog in the color of white about to cover the map tiles
+> A graphic representation of a fog in the color of white about to cover the map tiles

 *The fog indicates that the map will expand west of the currently placed tiles.*